-Source and amount of co-financing Project benefiting from a co- financing Status JICA: 3.3M\$ PIREDD Kwilu in the DRC Project under implementation AFD: 5M\$ Sustainable forest management project in the DRC Project under implementation GIZ: 18M\$ PIREDD Maniema in the DRC Project under implementation Sweden: 4M\$ PIREDD Equateur in the DRC Project under implementation AFD 7 M Land Use planning governance project in Republic of Congo Project approved in 2022, funds transferred in 2022 European Union: 15M EUR (16.3 M US\$ ).
+Source and amount of co-financing Project benefiting from a co- financing Status JICA: 3.3M US\$ PIREDD Kwilu in the DRC Project under implementation AFD: 5M US\$ Sustainable forest management project in the DRC Project under implementation GIZ: 18M US\$ PIREDD Maniema in the DRC Project under implementation Sweden: 4M US\$ PIREDD Equateur in the DRC Project under implementation AFD 7 M US\$ Land Use planning governance project in Republic of Congo Project approved in 2022, funds transferred in 2022 European Union: 15M EUR (16.3 M US\$ 36).
 AFD: 8M EUR (8.69M US\$).
 Land use planning Investments in Republic of Congo (KOPEKOBA) Project approved in 2022, funds transfer expected in 2023

-Partners' confidence in CAFI's approach is also reflected in their adoption of or commitment to CAFI's objectives and milestones.
+Various partners' confidence in CAFI's approach is also reflected in their adoption of or commitment to CAFI's objectives and milestones.
 For example, the World Bank included CAFI LoI milestones in their budget support triggers for their cooperation with the DRC government.

-$^{33}$ At the exchange rate of 1 EUR = 1,08712 USD
+$^{^{36}}$ At the exchange rate of 1 EUR = 1,08712 USD